abschwartz02/TCP-Networking-Project/README.md

 </pre>

 GET: connects to a peer upload server to receive an RFC.
 When the peer gets the RFC, the .txt file<br />
 is added to their directory and local storage and can be sent to the server whenever.
-If peer already had the RFC before making the request<br />
+If peer already had the RFC before making the request,<br />
 it is updated within their directory and local storage.<br /><br />

 <pre>